-The county consists of six districts, and in 2008 had a population of just under half a million.
+The county consists of six districts, and in 2018 had a population of just under half a million.
 Cumbria is one of the most sparsely populated counties in the United Kingdom and England’s second largest county in size.
-Cumbria is best known for being the home of the Lake District National Park, where Windermere School is located, containing England’s highest mountains (four over 3,000ft), and some of England’s largest lakes.
+Cumbria is best known for being the home of the Lake District National Park, containing England’s highest mountains (four over 3,000ft), and some of England’s largest lakes.
 Cumbria’s history is characterized by invasions, migration and settlement, as well as battles and skirmishes between the English and Scottish, as is evident by the many castles and pele towers throughout the county.
 Several notable people are associated with The Lake District, including Beatrix Potter, William Wordsworth and John Ruskin.
-There is something for everyone, young and old, those seeking adventure, peace and quiet, history, landscapes, mountains and lakes and much, much more.
+There is something for everyone, young and old, those seeking adventure, peace and quiet, history, landscapes, mountains and lakes and much more.

 There are plenty of places to picnic and relax and enjoy the view.
 A fabulous children’s adventure play area and an excellent Treetop Trek (height restrictions apply) are also open throughout the year.
-You can enjoy the beautiful shores of Windermere against the backdrop of spectacular mountain scenery by taking a lake cruise from Brockhole’s jetty (Summer time only).
+You can enjoy the beautiful shores of Windermere Lake against the backdrop of spectacular mountain scenery by taking a lake cruise from Brockhole’s jetty (Summer time only).
 In the house, you can discover more about the Lake District.
-There is an exhibition and a shop, restaurant and tea room with an outside seating terrace.
+There is an exhibition and a shop, restaurant and tea room with an outside seating terrace. learn more here.

 Rydal Mount, in the heart of the Lake District, commands glorious views of Lake Windermere, Rydal Water and the surrounding fells.
 It was the home of William Wordsworth from 1813 to 1850.
 The house which now belongs to the descendants of the poet, retains a lived in family atmosphere, and has changed little since Wordsworth and his family came to live here.
 They rented the house from Lady le Fleming, of nearby Rydal Hall.
-Also to be seen are the family bedrooms of William, Dorothy and Dora, and Wordsworth’s attic study, which he used when he was Poet Laureate.
+Also to be seen are the family bedrooms of William, Dorothy and Dora, and Wordsworth’s attic study.
 The house contains portraits, personal possessions and the first editions of the poet’s work.

 The first time my daughter and I visited the school she said to me “that is a happy school no question.”
 The scholastic achievements of the school are evident and an easy measure for a school to demonstrate.
 What is hard to quantify is the holistic development of a pupil at which, in my experience, Windermere School excels.